 DEVIL ON MY SHOULDER is set against the background of the English Civil War and tells the story of a troubled colonel, a displaced and a brooding shepherd.
 The arrival of King Charles 1st, first as then Carisbrooke Castle, changes all their lives forever.

 THE LOVE TOKENS follows the life of Meg, an Irish girl who leaves the of home to run away with her lover.
 At the railway tunnel is being excavated.
 It is dangerous work and an explosion leaves Meg alone and pregnant.
 Finding work, she is at risk from her predatory employer until at Freshwater, an eccentric photographer experimenting with this new, unpredictable art, takes Meg into her circle where her life is

 GARNET FAIR In 1588 in Calbourne Village the Islanders await the feared arrival of the Spanish Armada.
-Local girl Lizzie Galpine thinks only of her stone mason sweetheart Will Gosden working at Carisbrooke Castle.
+Local girl Lizzie Galpine thinks only of her sweetheart Will Gosden working at Carisbrooke Castle.
 He has promised her marriage and the future looks secure - until her father has other ideas.
 The arrival of Mardi Appleby, a girl, sees both Will and Lizzie's lives torn apart spying and witchcraft threaten the

-EDEN In the 17th century, frustrated by the threat to their long held freedoms, a group of noblemen leave England for the Caribbean.
+EDEN In the 17th century, frustrated by the threat to their freedoms, a group of noblemen leave England for the Caribbean.
 Their motives sit uncomfortably with their religious beliefs - to build a new Puritan society and to grow rich from piracy and slavery.
 Into this world is born Esmeralda, daughter of Her father sees Esmeralda not as a daughter but as a useful asset, still a virgin and ripe for sale to the highest bidder.

 Each novel is carefully researched and encapsulates the feeling of life at the time in which it is set.
 Good, absorbing reads.